ibm-cloud-docs/Cloudant/libraries/supported.md

 The {{site.data.keyword.cloudantfull}} Sync library is used to store, index, and query local JSON data on a mobile device.
-It is also used to synchronize data between many devices.
+It's also used to synchronize data between many devices.
 Synchronization is controlled by your application.
 The library also provides helper methods for finding and resolving conflicts, both in the local device and the remote database.